Our 2023 Stewardship update

 The truth is that ministry takes money.
 We’ve got the same bills any business has—power, gas, staff.
 But more importantly, we’ve been called by Christ to care for those who struggle to care for themselves.
 When you pledge, you empower us to make a responsible budget that helps that ministry come into focus.
 It helps us prioritize, dream, and succeed.

 Pledging is easy.
-You can quickly and easily pledge online at westfielducc.org/heart or return the card that came with this packet and tell us what you think you can give in the upcoming year.
+You can quickly and easily pledge online and tell us what you think you can give in the upcoming year.
 Don’t worry, you can always give more!
 Or, if circumstances change, give less.
 We understand.

 TIME